duaneking/duaneking/README.md

 - 😄 Pronouns: he/him/sir/lead/staff/principle
 - ⚡ Fun fact: Most programming languages use the same patterns to define their internals.

+## Summaery
+- I'm a long term software craftsman with T-shaped experience who's still passionate about expanding my skills as a strong team player and effective communicator.

 ## Skills

 - Distributed Systems
 - Rest/GraphQL and Web API Architecture.
-- Language Agnostic Full Stack Firmware / Operating System / Office Developer and Freelance Scientific Researcher or Consultant, as required.
+- Language Agnostic Full Stack, Any Platform, Principle Software Developer.
   - C#, Python, Java, GoLang, Rust, and C are all interesting to me.
-I started with hardware pinouts and worked my way up the stack to write web microservices.
+I started with hardware pinouts and worked my way up the stack to write web microservices that scale to hundreds of millions of users.
-  - JavaScript is generally not my first choice, but it has its uses when you need to re-live the glory days of 1990's PHP.
+  - JavaScript on NodeJS is generally not my first choice, but it has its uses when you need to re-live the glory days of 1990's PHP.
-- Openminded, but prefers PostgreSQL or MySQL when the requirements say we need an ACID Compliant DB.
+- Openminded, but prefers PostgreSQL or MySQL when the requirements say we need an ACID Compliant DB as these are battle tested an I trust them.
 - Agile, Test Driven Developmment (TDD), Behavior-Driven Development (BDD), Domain Driven Design (DDD), all tools in a toolbox, and like most craftsman I know of a lot of tools.
 The secret is to not use a screwdriver to hammer a nail, but if you hammer the screwdriver you can carve wood.
 I maintain both my tools and my skills with them.
 - Very Interested in Accessability/a11y and wants to find a more formal way to support that.
   - We live in a broken world when it costs nearly $16,000 to buy an 80 character braile screen reader.
   - How would you use your companies main product while wearing a full blindfold?
   - How would you use your companies main product while wearing full ear plugs?
 - Business Optimization and Business Process Optimization Consulting.
   - Most people dont understand tech.
-I do understand tech, and for that reasonI have an interest in growing tech companies.
+I do understand tech, and for that reason I have an interest in growing tech companies.
 - I'm good at changing my mind based on the available data, and that does not seem to be a skill everybody seems to have.

 # For Hiring Managers